Martelleur/Martelleur.github.io/pages/about_me.md

 ### Hi!

-My name is Joel Martelleur is 32 years old and lives in Uppsala.
+Hi!
+My name is Joel Martelleur

 ![jag](../../assets/pics/jag.jpg)

-I have previously worked for just over 10 years in one of Uppsala's USIF tennis clubs, but have now started to invest in studies and programming.
+I have previously worked for just over 10 years as a tennis coach but have now started to invest in studies and programming.
-I look forward to this education and hope to learn a lot in the coming years.
+I look forward to this period in my life and hope to learn a lot in the coming years.